-Former West Virginia Gov. Bob Wise is president of the Alliance for Excellent Education (the Alliance), a nonprofit organization that has become a national leader for reforming the nation’s high schools so that all students graduate from high school with the content knowledge and critical thinking, collaboration, and communication skills necessary to succeed in college and a career.
-Led by Gov. Wise since 2005, the Alliance has become a respected advocate for the Common Core State Standards, deeper learning, digital learning, adolescent literacy, and other key education policy issues.
+Former West Virginia Gov. Bob Wise is president of the Alliance for Excellent Education (the Alliance), a nonprofit organization that has become a national leader for transforming the nation’s high schools so that all students graduate from high school with the content knowledge and critical thinking, collaboration, and communication skills necessary to succeed in college and a career.
+Led by Gov. Wise since 2005, the Alliance has become a respected advocate for the Common Core State Standards, deeper learning, linked learning, digital learning, adolescent literacy, and other key education policy issues.

 Following twenty-four years serving as governor, member of the U.S. House of Representatives, and state legislator, Gov. Wise has become a sought-after speaker and advisor on education issues as working closely with the U.S. Department of Education, White House, and key state and federal policymakers.

 A prominent voice promoting the effective use of technology to improve education for all students, Gov. Wise led the Alliance in pioneering the first-ever Digital Learning Day in 2012.
 Digital Learning Day is a national awareness campaign promoting digital learning and spotlighting successful instructional technology practice in K–12 public school classrooms across the country.

 In 2010, Gov. Wise joined former Florida Gov. Jeb Bush in cochairing the Digital Learning Council, a bipartisan effort that included education leaders from across the country who met over a period of several months and culminated in the release of the 10 Elements of High Quality Digital Learning.